 Sections Headers Table contains the following important fields:

-- PointerToRawData: The offset where the Raw Data section starts in the file.
+can be an indicator of a packed executable. - PointerToRawData: The offset where the Raw Data section starts in the file.
 So, by adding this to the value above and assuming that the file alignment property is set to default, we can obtain the offset of where the next section starts in the file.

 PE Sections